You'll love this quick and easy, light dessert!

 Here's what you'll need

-You only need a few simple ingredients to make this classic buttermilk pie:
+You only need a few simple ingredients to make this old-fashioned recipe which is way better than the copycat Cracker Barrel Buttermilk pie recipe.

-Buttermilk, sugar, vanilla, eggs, butter, salt.
-You can use either salted or unsalted butter, but if you use salted butter, you won't add any salt.
+- Buttermilk (2% or whole fat buttermilk), granulated sugar, vanilla extract, a few whole eggs, butter, salt.
+You can use either salted or unsalted butter, but if you use salted butter, you won’t add any salt to the recipe.

 How to make it

-Cream together the sugar and eggs; stir in the cooled, melted butter; add buttermilk, vanilla and a pinch of salt (See the Recipe Notes about Butter.)
+- In a large mixing bowl, cream together the sugar and eggs (you can do this by hand or use a hand mixer with a paddle); stir in the cooled, melted butter; add the buttermilk, vanilla extract and a pinch of salt (See the Recipe Notes about Butter.)

-Pour into a cool shell and bake @350ºF for about 45-minutes.
+- Pour into a cool shell and bake @350ºF for about 45-minutes on the middle rack (baking times may vary, depending upon your oven)

 The crust